con-tools/con-tools/README.md

 ## Testing the application

 The docker setup includes a full Heruko stack for testing.
-Run `docker-compose up web` to start the full web application.
+Run `docker-compose up` to start the full web application.
 When the docker web service is up, the application is accessible on port 8080 of the docker host.

 In order to perform Single-Sign-On authentication (with Google/Facebook/Twitter), you'd need a `.secrets` "environment file"